- How does this work

 Feeling nervous is a completely natural response to this type of situation.
 It’s a brave step to take to talk to someone about your thoughts and feelings.
 My job is to help make this is as comfortable as it can be for you – we’ll go at your pace in a way that suits you.

 My details can be found on my contact page.
-Send me an email to book in for your 30-minute phone consultation.
+Send me an email to say that you’re interested in working with me, and I’ll guide the conversation from there.